May 17, 2023

 several hours or days

-Based on a concept or a skill, in the shortest possible units
+Based on a concept or skill, in the shortest possible units

 Based on long-term online courses, MOOCs, other educational programs